The Brain Train – A PPG Virtual Event

 - Five days: November 10, 11, 12, 13, and 14, 2025

-- Each day, the sessions will be followed by structured scientist-led group discussions in breakout rooms on Zoom to facilitate “how to apply the knowledge.”
+- Each day at Noon, the morning sessions will be followed by structured, scientist-led group discussions in breakout rooms on Zoom to facilitate “how to apply the knowledge.”

 - Cost: $180 ($150 for PPG members—grab your discount code in the Member Area.)